 Ok.
 Are you ready?
 We have a lot of unpacking to do.
 So let’s get started.

 Jonathan Friedland is not an investment advisor.
 He holds no relevant licenses, nor does he have formal education in the area of investing.
-He is, however, an avid and reasonably successful investor who doesn’t leave his basement very much, has few other hobbies and is passionate about financial literacy.
+He is, however, an avid and reasonably successful investor in both private and public companies who has few other hobbies, a day job that has forced him to learn some of the same skillsets that some financial advisors have, and who is passionate about financial literacy.
 This article, like all articles published by Financial Poise, is subject to these legal disclaimers.
-This series draws heavily on information that is publicly available at investor.gov and other websites owned by the US federal government.
+This series draws in part on information that is publicly available at investor.gov and other websites owned by the U.S. federal government.

 ©2021.
 DailyDACTM, LLC d/b/a/ Financial PoiseTM.
 This article is subject to the disclaimers found here.